syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ---
 # Working with Comments

 A comment is a note or annotation that an author or reviewer can add to a document.
-DocIO represents comment with **WComment** instance.
+DocIO represents comment with WCommentinstance.

-Note: The comment start and end ranges and dates can be preserved only on processing an existing document that already contains these information for each comment.
+N>  The comment start and end ranges and dates can be preserved only on processing an existing document that already contains these information for each comment.

 ## Adding a Comment

-You can add a new comment to the Word document by using **AppendComment** method of **WParagraph** class.
+You can add a new comment to the Word document by using AppendCommentmethod of WParagraphclass.

 The following code illustrates how to add a new comment to the document:

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates a new Word document.